adrianghub/rust-knowledge-base/README.md

 * `str`: a stack allocated, immutable, fixed-length UTF-8 string, which can be borrowed as `&str` and sometimes `&’static str`, but can’t be moved,
 * `String`: a heap allocated, growable UTF-8 string, which can be borrow as `&String` and `&str`, and can be moved

-You can only ever interact with str as a borrowed type aka `&str`.
-This is called a string `slice`, an immutable view of a string. __This is the preferred way to pass strings around__.
+Since the size of `str` is unknown, you can only handle it behind a pointer.
+This means that you can only ever interact with `str` as a borrowed type aka `&str` - a reference to some UTF-8 data, normally called a "string slice" or just a "slice".  __This is the preferred way to pass strings around__.
+A slice is just a view onto some data, and that data can be anywhere, e.g.

+* In static storage: a string literal "foo" is a &'static str.
+The data is hardcoded into the executable and loaded into memory when the program runs.
+* Inside a heap allocated String: String dereferences to a &str view of the String's data.
+* On the stack.

 ```
 let mut s = String::from("Hello, World!");